Odiaka-Adebola/SOC-Analyst-Portfolio/lab-002-windows-log-analysis.md

 **Event IDs captured:** 4720, 4732, 4726

 **What I did:**
-Created a new user account called hackersim using net user command, added it to the
+Created a new user account called Debola using net user command, added it to the
 Administrators group, then deleted it.

 **What I observed in logs:**
-- Event ID 4720: hackersim account created by Debola.
+- Event ID 4720: Debola account created by Debola.
 Password not required.
 Never expires.
 Immediate red flag.

 ![User Account Created Log](images/acccount%20created.png)

-- Event ID 4732: hackersim added to Users group then Administrators group.
+- Event ID 4732: Debola added to Users group then Administrators group.
   Full privilege escalation confirmed.

-- Event ID 4726: hackersim account deleted.
+- Event ID 4726: Debola account deleted.
   Attacker covering tracks — but Windows logged the deletion anyway.